Are you ready to buy a house? Money matters are crazy matters. You cannot settle them sitting down, especially if they involve huge amounts.

-Many people make the mistake of taking the big leap from renting to buying, thinking it is the best way to go for the benefit of their finances.
+Many people make the mistake of taking the big leap from renting to buying, thinking it is the best way to go for the benefit of their finances, including how to save for a house deposit.
 They think they are ready, even if they are not.

 Here’s how you can tell you could take out a mortgage and pay it back, so you can enjoy the comfort of your own home without worrying you might lose it again along the way.

 Ask any mortgage advisor Kent, and they will tell you home loan applications were judged the same way, based on your income, first and foremost.
 But the figures don’t tell it all.

 Your income source must be stable enough to last you many months, staying put or, better yet, advancing.

 If you are in an unstable company or industry, or your position presents no promise of promotion, it is probably not the best time to tinker with the idea of a mortgage.